edcolen/code-challenges/classic/002/chessboard.md

 <details>
   <summary>Solution explained</summary>
-  <p>My first try, using less lines of code worked fine with even sizes.
-Testing it with odd ones failed to return a checkered board.
-So my new approach considered changing the order of characters at each new line.
-So I created a loop for each line, adding the "\n" at the end, and a loop to populate it with characters.</p>
+  <p>Using less lines of code on my first try worked fine with even sizes.
+Testing it with odd ones failed to return a checkered board, just a striped one.
+So on my new approach considered changing the order of characters at each new line.
+I created a loop for each line, adding the "\n" at the end, and a loop to populate it with characters.</p>
 </details>